LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

         With option 2, if the consumer receives survey A, they will not receive survey A again until 20 days have passed.
 During this time, they still might receive surveys B and C.

     * **Survey Sampling**: If you have high traffic, you don’t need to send surveys to all your consumers; you can send them to a subset.
 That’s what this setting is designed for.
 If it's disabled, all consumers are sent surveys when the surveys are triggered.
 You can enable it to send surveys to a percentage of randomly sampled consumers.
 Use the slider to specify the percentage.
 The default value is 50%.

+    {: .important}
+    The conditions for all enabled rules must be met in order for the survey to be triggered.
+For example, if you enable two of these settings, but the conditions for just one setting are met, then the survey is not triggered.

 4. [Redeploy the Post Conversation Survey connector](bots-status-managing-post-conversation-survey-bots.html#redeploy-the-connector) for your changes to take effect.

 ### Creating the survey bot